Chris56974/Pethreon/LEARNING.md

 If you want the smart contract to send ether to someone else, then you need to use send(), transfer() or call() functions.
 These days however, only [call()](https://ethereum.stackexchange.com/questions/78124/) is recommended.
 The address that you're sending money to must also be marked payable in the smart contract code i.e. payable(address).
 Every contract starts off at 0 balance, and your contract can see its own balance using address(this).balance.
 Sites like [Remix](https://remix.ethereum.org/) will also show you.
 In ethers.js lingo, a "provider" is a connection to Ethereum, a "signer" is an account.

+### Getting the return value of a payable function

+[This post was helpful](https://ethereum.stackexchange.com/questions/31399).
+When you create a transaction in solidity, all you get back is the transaction result and not the return value of the function.

 ## Misc

 ### Backend